thaumaturgists/Vocational-Motivation/README.md

 3. Continue answering questions at your own pace until you decide to stop.

 ### Contributing
-I warmly welcome contributions!
+Contributions are warmly welcomed!
 If you have suggestions for improvements or new features, please feel free to fork the repository and submit a pull request.
 Your input can help make this project even better!

 ### License
 This project is licensed under the [MIT License](LICENSE).